 While both campaign types can provide insights, they can also benefit from data from outside of Amazon.
 For example, keyword research from Google Shopping or paid search campaigns is a great starting point for keyword targeting on Amazon!

-So Which Amazon Advertising Campaign Type Should You Choose?
+So Which Amazon Ads Campaign Type Should You Choose?

 Automatic and Manual Campaigns both have their pros and cons.
 It’s not fair to say one is better than the other – it just depends on your business needs and capabilities.
 As a blanket statement – if you need to save on time, automatic campaigns are probably the way to you.
 Alternatively, if you have the time and want to invest in highly specific, and targeted campaigns the manual is your best bet.